 Simian Crease on the Palm

-On a small proportion of hands, the heart line (distal transverse crease), and head line (proximal transverse crease) appear to be joined into a single line.
+On a small proportion of hands, the heart line (distal transverse crease) and head line (proximal transverse crease) appear to join as a single line.
 One long line across the palm is the Simian crease.
-In some cases, the crease is present together with the head or heart line; a variation of the Simian crease. (read more below about the Suwon and Sydney crease).
+In some cases, the crease is present with the head or heart line, a variation of the Simian crease. (read more below about the Suwon and Sydney crease).

-Because the emotion line and the practical thinking line are together as one, the person might be intense in their feeling or thought.
+Because the emotion line and the practical thinking line are together, the person might be intense in their feelings or thoughts.
 The owner of a Simian crease can possess great potential for strong will and focus, many of whom are ambitious and driven.
 Primarily if they have found their niche and had opportunities in their life regarding education and family support.

 The Simian line is more frequent on males and tends to run in families, and not all have it on both hands.
 It is also more common in Asians and Native Americans.
 This line was once thought only to be with chromosomal disorders such as Down syndrome.

 R.L.
 Down explained the medical importance of the simian line as a diagnostic marker for Down syndrome in 1906.
 However, it was not until 1959, when the data was recognized in science when J. Lejeune discovered that an additional chromosome causes down syndrome.

 The crease has also been associated with fetal alcohol syndrome, Aarskog syndrome (a rare condition recognized by short stature and multiple body abnormalities).
 It’s now recognized as mostly inherited and considered a regular feature.